heldertyler/PSSynthetics/README.md

 # Purpose
 PSSynthetics is a PowerShell module that allows you to similate a user using a website.
 A few use cases for this module:
 - Testing web site functionality after down time or maintenance
-- Running through a transaction when work on bug fixes for the web  code
+- Running through a transaction when working on bug fixes
 - Possibly a super low budget synthetic user monitoring system.
 (Run as shedule task and send email if transactions fails)

 # How It Works